Extreme Rules (2012)

-The 2012 Extreme Rules was the fourth annual Extreme Rules professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on April 29, 2012, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-It included Brock Lesnar's first WWE in-ring match since WrestleMania XX in 2004.
-The concept of Extreme Rules is that the event features various hardcore-based matches.
+The 2012 Extreme Rules was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the fourth annual Extreme Rules event and took place on April 29, 2012, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+The theme of the event was that it featured various hardcore-based matches.
+This edition was noteworthy as it included Brock Lesnar's first WWE in-ring match since WrestleMania XX in 2004.

 Eight professional wrestling matches were scheduled on the event's card and one pre-show match was livestreamed on YouTube.
 Only four of the main card's matches were contested under a hardcore stipulation.
 In the main event, John Cena defeated Brock Lesnar in an Extreme Rules match.
-Elsewhere on the card, CM Punk defeated Chris Jericho in a Chicago Street Fight to retain the WWE Championship, and Sheamus defeated Daniel Bryan in a two out of three falls match to retain the World Heavyweight Championship.
+Elsewhere on the card, CM Punk defeated Chris Jericho in a Chicago Street Fight to retain the WWE Championship and Sheamus defeated Daniel Bryan in a two out of three falls match to retain the World Heavyweight Championship.

 The pay-per-view received universally positive reviews, with the main event and two world championship matches drawing high praise from critics and fans.
-The event received 263,000 buys, up 25.8% from the 209,000 buys for the previous year's event, whereas the next year's event received 231,000 buys, a drop of 12.1%.
+The event received 263,000 pay-per-view buys, up 25.8% from the 209,000 buys for the previous year's event, whereas the next year's event received 231,000 buys, a drop of 12.1%.
 This was the only WWE pay-per-view event to receive a rating of TV-14 since WWE's transition to TV-PG in July 2008 and has been ranked as one of WWE's best events ever.
+It was also the first Extreme Rules event held since the end of the first brand extension in August 2011.

 Production

 Background

-The event was held at the Allstate Arena in Rosemont, Illinois.
+The fourth annual Extreme Rules event was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.

-Extreme Rules is an annual professional wrestling pay-per-view (PPV) produced by WWE since 2009.
-The concept of the show is that the event features various matches that are contested under hardcore rules and generally features one Extreme Rules match.
-The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
-The 2012 Extreme Rules event was the fourth Extreme Rules and the first since the end of the first brand split in August 2011.
-It took place on April 29, 2012, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+Extreme Rules was an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2009.
+The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
+The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
+The fourth Extreme Rules event was scheduled for April 29, 2012, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+Tickets went on sale on February 4 via Ticketmaster.
+It was the first Extreme Rules event held since the end of the first brand split in August 2011.